 - Start giving yourself and your relationship the support it deserves!

 Other Services Offered at Moxie Family Counseling

 Codependency therapy isn’t the only service that we offer in our Orange County Counseling Clinic or via Online Counseling.
-Other mental health services Moxie Family Therapy provides include treatment for loneliness, counseling for women, EMDR and counseling for trauma, counseling for young adults, counseling for college students, counseling for teen girls, counseling for children, play therapy, art therapy, couples therapy, therapy for therapists, and family therapy.
+Other mental health services Moxie Family Therapy provides include treatment for loneliness, counseling for women, EMDR and counseling for trauma, adoption counseling, counseling for young adults, counseling for college students, counseling for teen girls, counseling for children, play therapy, art therapy, couples therapy, therapy for therapists, and family therapy.